Prime logo Prime members: New to Audible?

 ©2015 Diana Rowland (P)2015 Audible, Inc.

 Zombies have been a potent cultural force for decades.
 Something about the concept of a ragtag crew of survivors facing off against endless masses of shuffling brain-munchers really seems to speak to people!
-There are hundreds, if not thousands, of zombie-themed stories out there.
-But which ones are the very best?
-And which zombie audiobooks will have you double-checking the locks and sleeping with a baseball bat next to your bed?
+But which stories are the very best?
+Which zombie audiobooks will have you double-checking the locks and sleeping with a baseball bat next to your bed?
+From trilogies to sagas, these incredible post-apocalyptic zombie listens are sure to satisfy.

 What listeners say about White Trash Zombie Gone Wild